Dr Susan Baxter

 To get back into it, it is important to reduce the likelihood of injury:

 1. Start a little easier than you left off: You will have to breathe deeper to get the required oxygen into your body due to your heart and lungs being less efficient.
 When you exercise, your heart has to pump harder to disperse the oxygen around the body3.
 You will also have lost muscle mass, so there is less muscle to support the joints.
 That means a longer warm up is necessary2 before the workout and across your increased work capacity.
 Use the first 2-4 weeks of your programme as a baseline before attempting to add some extra weights and plates.
 We recommend focusing on the basics and fundamentals of exercise, core work (such as planks); full body weight sessions; lots of full range of movement exercises2 at the start, as well as prioritizing stretches.
+Also, check my other post for some fun and effective workouts.

 2. Prioritize recovery: During the initial phase of re-commencing exercise, it can be useful to add an extra hour of sleep or rest for the first week, as this is when you repair.
 This extra hour will be more crucial if you have recommenced work for the year too (which, just like exercise, represents a type of stress on the body).